Click to apply online for teaching position.

 Family Style Dining at Puxico Head Start

-Head Start programs support the mental, social and emotional development of children ages 3-5 years.
+Head Start supports the mental, social and emotional development of children ages birth to 5 years old.
 In addition to education and care services, programs provide children and their families with health, nutrition, social, and other services.
-Head Start services are responsive to each child and family's ethnic, cultural, and linguistic heritage.

-• The center based program serves children in a Head Start Center 5 days per week for approximately 7 hours per day.
+• Head Start Preschool serves children in a Head Start Center 5 days per week for approximately 7 hours per day.

 • Class sizes serve 17 children, with a staff/child ratio of 2.5 to 17.